noamtashma/rfcs/text/0000-better-function-taits.md

 in addition, another drawback tat we require adding a new keyword to the language, `Closure`. first of all, adding new keywords to the language should not be taken lightly, since the language should be kept as clean as possible. secondly, this would mean anyone that used the word `Closure` previously as the name for a datatype would have to rename it to something new. (or perhaps types of this name could be forbidden inside function traits, but allowed elsewhere: see unresolved questions).

+Introducing the `Closure` input introduces new positions for lifetime parameters (in the immutable and mutable reference cases).
+In general, I believe it is a good thing - see the `Future possibilities` section about more general lifetimes.
+However, the current RFC basically ignores that possibility - even writing any lifetime parameter there is an error.
+This is in order to minimize the change the RFC would bring.
+Changing that would necessitate a change to the type system, which this RFC does not require.
+On one hand, a consequence of this is that the lifetime elision rules for function traits have to remain consistent with what they were before this RFC.
+On the other hand, another input with a lifetime slot was added (`&Closure`), that looks like it should act like `&Self`.
+These two point clash, and make the elision rules become less consistent and less intuitive.
+However, It remains to be seen if this will have much impact in practice.
+And in addition, this will be remedied eventually if the `Future possibilities` is taken as well (which I think it should).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives